 8. Avoid making students wait until everyone in class is done with a task.

 This is probably the #1 waster of class time that I see as an instructional coach.
-A teacher may give a task that some students finish in three minutes and most of the class can finish in five…but the teacher doesn’t review it or move on to the next task until eight or nine minutes has passed because s/he wants everyone to be done.
+A teacher may give a task that some students finish in three minutes and most of the class can finish in five … but the teacher doesn’t review it or move on to the next task until eight or nine minutes have passed because s/he wants everyone to be done.

 The ability to simplify means to eliminate the unnecessary so that the necessary may speak.
 Click To Tweet